 Lindeen says some issuers create a grid system and compare several different types of scores, such as a credit score and a bankruptcy score, to figure out a credit limit.
 Others consider your income or debt-to-income ratio in generating a credit limit.
 Some issuers may even take into account the limits on your other credit cards, which can be found on your credit reports, says John Ulzheimer, a nationally recognized credit expert formerly of FICO and Equifax.

-If you have a track record of on-time payments and low balances, your credit card issuer will likely give you the increase, as a “good-faith gesture,” Lindeen says.
+If you have a track record of on-time payments and low balances, your credit card issuer will likely give you the increase as a “good-faith gesture,” Lindeen says.
 But don’t bother calling if you’ve been late on payments — and don’t request a higher credit limit if your current credit limit is maxed out.

 How is your credit card limit determined?
 Although some credit card issuers offer predetermined credit limits to every cardholder who applies, other credit issuers use a combination of factors to determine your credit limit, including your credit history and credit score.

 Want to increase your credit limit?
 You can often request a higher credit limit by filling out an online form or by calling your credit card’s customer service department.
 You can also practice good credit habits and wait for your issuer to offer you a higher line of credit.